C. De Melo is a Renaissance Art Historian & Author specializing in historical novels set in Italy. Please visit cdemelo (dot) com

 My soups, sauces, cakes—just about everything—are made fresh from scratch.
 Since I work, most of my recipes are quick and easy.
 I follow a seasonal diet, eating the freshest produce I can find at the local market.
 My midday meal is my biggest meal of the day, I don't usually eat between meals, and I never eat late dinners or have fattening treats before bedtime.
 I try to control my portions, eating enough to satisfy my hunger and stopping when I am full.

 It takes a bit more time and effort to make everything from scratch, but it is so worth it.
-Not only does it keep me at a healthy weight, it keeps me healthy.
-My last blood exam was great; sugar, cholesterol, blood pressure, all normal.
+Not only does it keep me at a healthy weight, but it also keeps me healthy.
+My last blood exam was great: sugar, cholesterol, blood pressure—all normal.
 To me, being healthy is my most valuable asset.
 Without good health, you cannot enjoy your life!

 I tried to convince myself that I liked going to the gym while I sprayed disinfectant and wiped some other person's sweat off the weight bench so that I could use it next (disgusting).
 I have had my fill of the gym and of all the aerobic workout videos, too.
 I hate them all.
 Wow, it feels great to just admit that publicly!

 When I left the U.S. to live abroad, I also left my car.
 You know what?
 It's one of the best decisions I have ever made in my life.
 True, it is inconvenient at times, but the benefits of not owning a car outweigh the disadvantages.
 No maintenance or fuel costs, no expensive insurance coverage, and no more searching or paying for a parking space.
 It's one less material thing in my life to stress over or to pollute the environment with, and to me, that is important.